Understanding your website visitors through personas

 This persona type likes to be outstanding and to acquire the finest products and services.
 Convincing them that you offer premium, first-rated products or services will help you win them over.
 These personality types strive to be the best by flushing out the competition.

-How to address aggressive personas?
+How do you address aggressive buyer personas?

 When targeting an aggressive persona, your site should: